Eli Whitney Students Program

 Since 2008, the Eli Whitney Students Program has offered non-traditional students the opportunity to enroll in Yale College for the completion of the B.A. or B.S. degree.
 Yale seeks applicants whose academic background, work experience, and community involvement are particularly suited to study at Yale.
 All candidates must present evidence of high academic potential, maturity, and clear motivation for their proposed course of study.

-The program is also designed to meet the needs of students unable to attend college full-time by offering the opportunity to enroll part-time and take a minimum of three courses per year.
-Eli Whitney students are allowed up to seven years to complete the B.A. or B.S.
-Current students in the program tend to choose both options—full- or part-time enrollment—and many benefit from the program’s flexibility by taking varying numbers of courses each term.
+The program was designed in part to meet the needs of students unable to attend college full-time by offering the opportunity to enroll part-time and take a minimum of three courses per year.
+Eli Whitney students are allowed up to seven years to complete the B.A. or B.S., though most graduate in four to five years.
+Students in the program tend to choose both options—full- or part-time enrollment—and many benefit from the program’s flexibility by taking varying numbers of courses each term.
+Current students tend to elect 3.5 course credits per term, or 7 course credits per year, on average, as compared to the traditional undergraduate's schedule of 4.5 credits per term and 9 course credits per year.

-While affiliated with the residential colleges, Eli Whitney students do not live in the colleges.
+Eli Whitney students do not live in the colleges, though they are each affiliated with a residential college.
 The current Eli Whitney colleges are Berkeley, Hopper, Ezra Stiles, Silliman, Timothy Dwight, and Trumbull colleges.